-Jackson is available for in home lessons within 20 miles or Chaska, at the Opus Studios in New Hope and St Louis Park, and virtually.
+Jackson is available for in home lessons within 20 miles or Chaska, at the Opus Studios in Plymouth and St Louis Park, and virtually.

 Lessons canceled without 24 hour notice will still be charged and no make-up lesson is entitled to the student (exceptions include family emergencies, illnesses, etc.).
 Students who cancel a lesson more than 24 hours in advance will not be charged and are entitled to a make-up lesson.
 If Jackson must cancel, a make-up lesson may be scheduled with no additional cost.

 Through the many teachers he has studied with, Jackson realizes that there is no universal approach to teaching that will work for every student.
 That is why he adopts a very personalized approach to his teaching strategy that considers his students’ goals and motivations for learning the instrument all while creating an engaging environment that keeps his students excited to learn music.